oracle-livelabs/security/data-safe/prepare-environment/prepare-environment-ocw-tenancy.md

     A browser tab named **Oracle Database Actions** is opened. *Keep this tab open throughout the workshop.* If your session expires, you can always sign in again.

-    - If a tenancy administrator provided you an Autonomous Database, obtain the password from that person.
+    - If a tenancy administrator provided you an Autonomous Database, obtain the database password from that person.
-    - If you are using an Oracle-provided environment, enter the database password provided to you.

 3. In the **Development** section, click **SQL**.

     The browser tab name is changed to **SQL | Oracle Database Actions**.